What is the Value of a Financial Advisor?

 Investment Management

 There is no one “right” investment.
-Your financial advisor can help you decide what investments are right for you from the vast array of options available.
-They can also educate you on other financial products & strategies you might not be aware of to get a better return on your money.
+Your financial advisor can help you decide which of the vast array of options available is right for you.
+They can also educate you on other financial products and strategies you might not be aware of to get a better return on your money.

 Some of the questions about your investment goals that your financial advisor will help you answer and pick investments for include:

-Additionally, many financial advisors will also handle the work of rebalancing your portfolio and investment accounts along the way to help mitigate risk and limit large losses.
+Many financial advisors will help you rebalance your portfolio and investment accounts to mitigate risk and limit large losses.
 This active management style can help limit large losses in your portfolio and retirement accounts.

-Evaluating, monitoring, selecting, and adjusting investments takes a significant amount of time.
-A financial advisor will have a professional investment philosophy and investing strategy that they implement for their clients.
+Evaluating, monitoring, selecting, and adjusting investments takes significant time.
+A financial advisor will have a professional investment philosophy and investing strategy they implement for their clients.
 In addition, they can help prevent you from making an emotional decision that could affect your financial future.

 Emotional Decision Avoidance

-Over the long term, the average investor underperforms most asset classes, in part because of emotional decisions made due to volatility.
-As the chart below shows, an investor that simply stayed the course with a 60/40 portfolio from 2002 to 2021 would have outperformed someone that tried to actively manage their portfolio on their own by over 2x.
+Over the long term, the average investor underperforms most asset classes, partly because of emotional decisions made due to volatility.
+As the chart below shows, an investor who stayed the course with a 60/40 portfolio from 2002 to 2021 would have outperformed someone who tried to manage their portfolio on their own by over 2x actively.

 Multiple factors can cause emotionally driven investment behaviors and decisions.
 These include:

-When markets are volatile, many investors end up making emotional decisions and start investing at the wrong time. by doing so they end up hurting their long-term performance such as selling at the bottom.
+When markets are volatile, many investors make emotional decisions and start investing at the wrong time.
+By doing so, they end up hurting their long-term performance, such as selling at the bottom.
 At the same time, when markets are too upbeat, positive emotional sentiment can cause investors to buy at the top.
-In both cases, the emotion-driven decision sets back long-term performance — and leaves you with less money for retirement.
+In both cases, the emotion-driven decision sets back long-term performance and leaves you with less money for retirement.

-A good financial advisor will be able to provide insights & education that help you avoid following the press, manage anxiety caused by market swings, and take emotion out of investment decisions.
+A good financial advisor will be able to provide insights and education that help you avoid following the press, manage anxiety caused by market swings, and remove emotion from investment decisions.
 Avoiding these costly mistakes will improve the long-term performance of your investments and retirement plan.

 Retirement Tip: Take advantage of dollar-cost averaging

-Dollar-cost averaging is an investment method used to help reduce the risk of timing a lump-sum investment.
-By investing a fixed dollar amount on a regular basis, the “dollar-cost averaging” (DCA) process helps control the effect of market volatility by smoothing out the average cost per unit of mutual funds purchased.
-Over time, and in certain market conditions, it could result in a lower average cost and a higher return.
+Dollar-cost averaging (DCA) is an investment method used to help reduce the risk of timing a lump-sum investment.
+By investing a fixed dollar amount on a regular basis, the DCA process helps control the effect of market volatility by smoothing out the average cost per unit of mutual funds purchased.
+Over time and in certain market conditions, it could result in a lower average cost and a higher return.

-While it’s important to note that DCA doesn’t always produce a higher return versus lump sum investing, this systematic approach can help investors stay the course by taking the guesswork out of when to invest.
+While it’s important to note that DCA doesn’t always produce a higher return than lump sum investing, this systematic approach can help investors stay the course by eliminating the guesswork about when to invest.

 Make Sure You Work with a Fiduciary Financial Advisor

-A fiduciary has a legal responsibility to act in your best interest when offering investment advice and is held to a higher standard of care – their fiduciary duty.
-From selecting investments to creating an investment strategy to looking out for you and your family’s long-term financial situation, a fiduciary advisor is an advocate for your best interests.
+A fiduciary has a legal responsibility to act in your best interest when offering investment advice and is held to a higher standard of care—their fiduciary duty.
+From selecting investments to creating an investment strategy to looking out for you and your family’s long-term financial situation, a fiduciary advisor advocates for your best interests.
 They take it upon themselves to stay on top of industry trends and deliver best-of-breed solutions to their clients.

 A fiduciary financial advisor avoids engaging in any activity that could create a conflict of interest with any client.
-Should a conflict of interest arise, a fiduciary advisor will make full disclosure of that conflict to their client.
+Should a conflict of interest arise, a fiduciary advisor will fully disclose that conflict to the client.
 Fiduciary advisors must avoid misleading clients and will make full and fair disclosure of all material facts (including fees) to clients and prospective clients alike.

 While you may expect all advisors to act as fiduciaries, this is not the industry standard.
 Some advisors act more like brokers or salespeople where they receive a commission for selling a particular investment product, which puts their financial goals in conflict with yours.